 Originally not rated, it received a PG-13 rating on the release of the 1998 revision.

-Criterion Channel presents the original 96-minute theatrical version.
+Leaves Criterion Channel at the end of October.
+(Criterion Channel presents the original 96-minute theatrical version.)
 Add to My List.

 Also on Blu-ray and DVD and on SVOD through Amazon Video, iTunes, GooglePlay and/or other services.
 Availability may vary by service.